risk-first/website/risks/Complexity-Risk.md

 Luckily, most good languages include cryptographic libraries that you can include to mitigate these [Complexity Risks](Complexity-Risk.md) from your own code-base.

 This is a strong argument for the use of libraries.
 But when should you use a library and when should you code-your-own?
-This is again covered in the section on [Software Dependency Risk](Software-Dependency-Risk.md).
+This is covered further in the section on [Software Dependency Risk](Software-Dependency-Risk.md).

 ### The Environment